BohemianVRA/FungiTastic/README.md

 - (iv) few-shot learning,
 - (v) domain shift, and many more.

+Detailed instructions on how to download the dataset are in the [dataset download guide](dataset/README.md).

 For most use cases, we provide tailored baselines, a multitude of ready-to-use pre-trained models on [HuggingFace](https://huggingface.co/collections/BVRA/fungitastic-66a227ce0520be533dc6403b), and a framework for model training.
 The documentation and the baselines are/_will be_ available at in this repo